The Folly: fourth arc

 Were used politically to cow one’s enemies

-You see a deal of it in Shakespeare’s histories
+You see a deal of the sort of thing in Shakespeare’s histories

 Battle’s outcome heralded by the usual cocks and comets

-Thus these accounts of Godfrey’s may be utter fabulation
+Thus these accounts of Godfrey’s might have been utter fabulation

 Set down in writing, by one who could, to please his patron